 The structure of research and clinical service activities of our fellows is flexibly determined according to the needs and desires of the individual fellow.
 Ordinarily, our fellows spend at least 50% of their time in protected clinical or basic science research and the remainder in diagnostic ultrasound, perinatal consultation, and intensive inpatient management of complicated pregnancy.
 Fellows function on our service at the Attending Physician level and thus are also responsible for an appropriate proportion of resident and medical student teaching.
 During fellowship, fellows typically publish 2-6 manuscripts and present regularly at Society for Maternal-Fetal Medicine and Society for Gynecologic Investigation meetings.
 A list of our recent fellows and the academic programs to which they have been recruited following completion of fellowship follows.

 The UCSD Maternal-Fetal Medicine Fellowship Training Program participates in the National Resident Matching Program.
 You must also call or write the NRMP for application.
-Your file should be complete with us by August 15 of the year preceding your fellowship.
-Interviews will be scheduled from March 1 through mid-September.
-If you would like to discuss the fellowship with Drs.
-Moore and Hull personally, please feel free to call them at (619) 543-2384.
+Your file should be complete with us by May 31st of the year preceding your fellowship.
+Interviews will be scheduled between the last week of August through first week of September.
+If you would like to discuss the fellowship with Dr. Hull personally, please feel free to call them at (619) 543-2384.